-Mini-split smells are obvious, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
-Heating and cooling equipment shouldn’t smell when functioning normally.
-When you identify a bad smell coming from your mini-split, contact a trusted HVAC technician when you can.
+Mini-split smells are easy, if unpleasant ways to recognize that there’s something wrong with your HVAC system.
+Heating and cooling equipment shouldn’t smell when working normally.
+When you identify a bad smell coming from your mini-split, get in touch with a trusted HVAC technician when you can.

-Temperature Doctors Heating & Cooling, Inc can provide the quick, effective mini-split repair in Rockford you deserve.
-Our technicians are familiar with all the mini-split AC smells you may encounter.
-To help you protect your HVAC system, we’d like to share some of the most common smells and what they might mean.
+Temperature Doctors Heating & Cooling can provide the quick, effective mini-split repair in you deserve.
+Our technicians are familiar with all the mini-split AC smells you might encounter.
+To help you protect your HVAC system, we’d like to share some of the most common smells and what they will mean.

 1. Musty or Moldy Smell

 A mini-split AC musty smell is most often a telltale sign of mold spores.
 You may describe it as stale or similar to dirty socks.
 Mold and mildew are problematic for mini-split systems, and professional cleaning is usually required.
 Spores could flow through the entire home if components like the air handler are affected.

 In some cases, your mini-split smells like urine instead.
 This is a result of mycotoxins produced by bacterial growth.
 If you live with someone with allergies or respiratory problems, these mycotoxins can aggravate symptoms.
 Moving quickly when your mini-split smells moldy can spare you a lot of difficulty.

 When your mini-split smells like fish, the most likely culprit is a dead animal.
 Small particles like bacteria will steadily make their way into the system’s air handler from the outdoor unit.
 Compared to central HVAC systems, your mini-split’s lack of ductwork reduces your risk.
 Once the system is contaminated, however, it will have more time to build before it’s noticeable.